DRep-Collective/Landing/.github/ISSUE_TEMPLATE/develoepr-feedback.md

 ---
-name: Develoepr Feedback
+name: Developer Feedback
-about: Use this form to shaer feedback with the developers.
+about: Use this form to share feedback with the developers.
 title: Developer Feedback Form
 labels: dev feedback
 assignees: dgarey, Alpine-Oracle